 7. If there is any delay between publication of print and availability of online content.

 8. If the provider of the electronic journal is unreliable

 9. If the content of the print differs from that of the electronic. (e.g., the print version contains significantly more material than the electronic version)

 10. If license restrictions prevent the university community from using the electronic version in a way that differs materially from use of the print version.

 Adapted from Cornell University Library.
 E-Only Journal Exceptions Site.
 Retrieved April 12, 2007, from

-If you have questions about the E-Only Journal Exceptions Policy please contact the appropriate Subject Librarian based on your subject area of interest.
+If you have questions about the E-Only Journal Exceptions Policy please contact the appropriate Subject Expert based on your subject area of interest.